fyodorovich/Timebank-Toolkit/section_03.md

 ### Newsletters

+Newsletters can look great and be enjoyable.
+[Here's a fantastic template to begin with](https://drive.google.com/file/d/1P6xInjPmHggj7FsJ4jjXS61NTcTfS2Am/view?usp=sharing).

 #### How often will you talk with your members?

 Everyone has a different level of engagement so you want to target your audience.
 Most timebanks are engaging in a weekly post with some opting for a monthly mail out.